Recommended practices

 - Should use

-over js
+SQL over js for performance

 - UDFs are interpreted as Jinja templates, so it is possible to use Jinja statements and expressions